zstoebs/quadcopter_SLAM_detection/README.md

 # SLAM and Object Detection

+**For the time being, this project is defunct.
+Working implementations of these algorithms on a UAV (Ryze Tello using Matlab) can be found in my tello_detection_SLAM repository.**

 Demonstration of SLAM and object detection with a Parrot ANAFI.
 The code depends on [pyparrot](https://github.com/amymcgovern/pyparrot).
 Pyparrot is a Python API for Parrot quadcopters and I'm extremely thankful for the owner's work, after running into every issue that one could possibly have with the Parrot GroundSDK.

 ## Usage